 A Mentoring Workshop for Non-Tenured Women in Philosophy

 There is mounting evidence that mentoring is important for success in academia.
+Women are underrepresented in the profession of philosophy, particularly at the senior and tenured levels of academia.
 The Mentoring Project aims to build long-term mentoring relationships between eminent senior women and junior women in the field of philosophy.
-Women are underrepresented in the profession of philosophy, particularly at the senior and tenured levels of academia.
-Mentoring has been shown to be effective for academic success.

-The Mentoring Project conducted its inaugural workship in 2011 following a model designed by women in the American Economics Association, which has proven remarkably successful.
-The 2015 workshop was the third biennual philosophers Mentoring Project.
-A description of the workshop can be found here.
+The Mentoring Project conducted its inaugural workshop in 2011 following a model designed by women in the American Economics Association, which has proven remarkably successful.
+The 2015 workshop was the third biennial philosophers Mentoring Project.
+Visit The University of Kansas Department of Philosophy Website for more information.

 The Workshops are co-directed by Professors Louise Anthony and Ann Cudd.